 Want to become a licensed contractor, handyman, or home renovator in Michigan, but you’re not sure how to get started?

-There's no other way to say it: getting your contractor's license in Michigan is a bit of a complicated process.
+There's no other way to say it: getting your Michigan builders license (sometimes called a Michigan contractor license) is a bit of a complicated process.
 Or at least it may seem that way.
 From pre-licensure courses to figuring out what license you should apply for, there are a lot of moving parts to this process.

 Ready to get started?
 Let's jump in.